San Junipero: Reception

 The episode's plot twist, revealing that San Junipero is a simulated reality, was commended by critics.
 Pat Stacey of Irish Independent called the twist "ingenious" while Louisa Mellor of Den of Geek described it as "captivating".
 Adam Chitwood of Collider noted that there is more to the episode than its twist and praised Harris for how the story unfolds.
 Similarly, Alex Mullane of Digital Spy said the developments in the story are "refreshing" as they are not presented as twists.
 Handlen liked how the episode finds a balance between revealing information and making the audience care about the characters.

-The episode's visual style and music, which evoke the 1980s, were well-received.
+The episode's visual style and music, which evoke the 1980s, were well received.
 IndieWire praised both the production design and soundtrack.
 Mullane called Mansell's score "wonderfully tender".
 The Wrap reviewers said that the episode was "visually stunning" and its nostalgia for the 80s was "joyous".

 Many critics admired the emotion the episode evokes, and how it ventured into a new genre for the show.
 Corey Atad of Esquire and Tim Goodman of The Hollywood Reporter both opined that the story would leave viewers in tears, and Adam David of CNN Philippines cried whilst watching it.
 Stacey found the episode "extremely moving".
 Scott Meslow of GQ called it "breathtakingly and tear-jerkingly human".
 Lee was surprised by the episode's poignancy, while Mellor wrote that it is "genuinely moving".
 Mullane said the episode demonstrated that the show can tell stories without a dark tone, and Jacob Hall of /Film concurred.
 Wallenstein called the episode "satisfyingly daring", although he ranked it poorly in comparison to other episodes.

 The episode has also received negative criticism from a minority of critics.
 Collin noted that the episode's central conceit has been widely used within the science fiction genre.
 Stolworthy criticised the third act as "overloaded" and commented that "San Junipero", rather than "Hated in the Nation", should have been 90 minutes long.

 Black Mirror episode rankings

-"San Junipero" appeared on many critics' rankings of the 23 instalments in the Black Mirror series, from best to worst.
+"San Junipero" appeared on many critics' rankings of the 23 installments in the Black Mirror series, from best to worst.